 You have purchased a G3TXQ broad band hexagonal beam built by KIO Technology.
 This beam can be assembled in an evening with only a few hand tools.
-All wires and tip spacers have been pre-set and no tuning is needed to have great performance.
+All wires have been measured, cut and no tuning is needed to have great performance.
 You need little technical expertise to assemble this beam.
 You do need a license from the FCC to transmit with it in the USA.